thiago-negri/wp-api-cli/README.md

 1. WP-API v2 depends on the latest WordPress.org, so [download it from Subversion](https://wordpress.org/download/svn/).
 2. Install [WP-API plugin from Git](https://github.com/WP-API/WP-API) and activate it.
+	- There are some fixes that I made concerning file uploads and missing metadata, consider using [the branch 'tnegri' of my fork](https://github.com/thiago-negri/WP-API/tree/tnegri) if the fixes are not already merged.
 3. Install [Node.js](https://nodejs.org/).
-4. Download this repository, and install it on your system: `npm install`
+4. Download this repository, and install it on your system: `npm install`.

-### Authenticating with OAuth
+### Authenticating with OAuth 1.0

 1. Install [WP-API/OAuth1 from Git](https://github.com/WP-API/OAuth1) to support OAuth authentication, activate it.
-    - There are some fixed that I made concerning signature checking, consider downloading [the branch 'tnegri' of my fork](https://github.com/thiago-negri/OAuth1/tree/tnegri) if the fixes are not already merged.
+    - There are some fixes that I made concerning signature checking, consider using [the branch 'tnegri' of my fork](https://github.com/thiago-negri/OAuth1/tree/tnegri) if the fixes are not already merged.
 2. Install [WP-CLI](http://wp-cli.org/) to generate OAuth keys.
 3. Go to your WordPress installation folder and create a new consumer key and secret for this CLI: